njsaunders/php-errors/README.md

 # php-errors

-This repository contains the smallest possible testcase used for demonstrating getting errors into Cloudwatch logs
+This repository contains the smallest possible testcase used for demonstrating getting php errors raised through the docker logs driver

 1. Install fcgi on your local machine
 ```